 • A/B testing (content, messages etc)

-Our advice is to send at least one email per month.
+Our advice is to send as many emails as your customers can take.
 This is your duty.
 You can expect click through rates of between 10-30% – depending on the content and offer – and apply a higher conversion ratio than normal (nearly double on average) as these are returning buying customers.